dnakhooda/SimpleInterpreter/README.md

 <h3>Exiting: </h3>

-The "exit" key word allows you to immediately terminate the program.
+Use the `exit` keyword to immediately terminate the program.

-In the below example, "Hello" will not be printed since "exit" stops the program before the print statement.
+In this example, "Hello" will not be printed as the program is terminated before the print statement:

 ```
 exit;